Klebahniella

-Klebahniella is a genus of green algae in the family Chaetophoraceae.
+Klebahniella is a genus of green algae in the family Chaetophoraceae, containing the sole species Klebahniella elegans.
+It is a freshwater alga that occurs in or within the gelatinous colony of Nostoc verrucosum, a cyanobacterium.

 The genus name of Klebahniella is in honour of Heinrich Klebahn (1859–1942), who was a German mycologist and phytopathologist.

 The genus was circumscribed by Ernst Johann Lemmermann in Forschungsber.
 Biol.
 Stat.
 Plön vol.3 on page 32 in 1895.

+The taxonomic status of Klebahniella is doubtful.
+It is possible that Klebahniella is merely Stigeoclonium deformed due to growth within the colony of Nostoc.